-Purpo se of the Plan 3

-Causes of Potential Disruption to the Exam Process 3

-1. Examinations Officer Extended Absence at Key Points in the Exam Process (Cycle) 3

-2. SENDCo Extended Absence at Key Points in the Exam Cycle 4

-3. Teaching Staff Extended Absence at Key Points in the Exam Cycle 4

-4. Invigilators - Lack of Appropriately Trained Invigilators or Invigilator Absence 5

-5. Exam Rooms - Lack of Appropriate Rooms or Main Venues Unavailable at Short Notice 5

-6. Cyber-Attack 5

-7. Failure of IT Systems 6

-8. Disruption of Teaching Time - Centre Closed for an Extended Period 6

-9. Candidates Unable to Take Examinations because of a Crisis - Centre Remains Open 6

-10. Centre Unable to Open as Normal During the Exams Period 7

-11. Disruption in the Distribution of Examination Papers 7

-12. Disruption to the Transportation of Completed Examination Papers 7

-13. Assessment Evidence is not Available to be Marked 8

-14. Centre Unable to Distribute Results as Normal 8

-Cau uses 8-14 8

-Apper ndix 1: Further Guidance to Inform and Implement Contingency Planning 9

-DFE 9

-Ofqua al Control of the Con 9

-1. Contingency planning 9

-2. Disruption to assessments or exams 9

-3. Steps you should take 10

-3 3.1 Exam planning 10

-3 3.2 In the event of disruption 10

-3 3.3 After the exam 10

-4. Steps the awarding organisation should take 10

-4 4.1 Exam planning 10

-4 4.2 In the event of disruption 10

-4 4.3 After the exam 11

-5. If any pupils miss an exam or are disadvantaged by the disruption 11

-6. Wider communications 11

-7. Widespread national disruption to the taking of examinations/assessments 11

-JCQ 12

-GOV.UK 13

-Natio National Cyber Security Centre (NCSC)
+Purpose of the Plan 4

+Causes of Potential Disruption to the Exam Process 4

+1. Examinations Officer Extended Absence at Key Points in the Exam Process (Cycle) 4

+Criteria for Implementation of the Plan 4

+Centre Actions 5

+2. SENDCo Extended Absence at Key Points in the Exam Cycle 5

+Criteria for Implementation of the Plan 5

+Centre Actions 5

+3. Teaching Staff Extended Absence at Key Points in the Exam Cycle 5

+Criteria for Implementation of the Plan 5

+Centre Actions 6

+4. Invigilators - Lack of Appropriately Trained Invigilators or Invigilator Absence 6

+Criteria for Implementation of the Plan 6

+Centre Actions 6

+5. Exam Rooms - Lack of Appropriate Rooms or Main Venues Unavailable at Short Notice 6

+Criteria for Implementation of the Plan 6

+Centre Actions 6

+6. Cyber-Attack 6

+Criteria for Implementation of the Plan 6

+Centre Actions 6

+7. Failure of IT Systems 7

+Criteria for Implementation of the Plan 7

+Centre Actions 7

+8. Disruption of Teaching Time - Centre Closed for an Extended Period 7

+Criteria for Implementation of the Plan 7

+Centre Actions 7

+9. Candidates Unable to Take Examinations because of a Crisis - Centre Remains Open 7

+Criteria for Implementation of the Plan 7

+Centre Actions 7

+10. Centre Unable to Open as Normal During the Exams Period 8

+Criteria for implementation of the Plan 8

+Centre Actions 8

+11. Disruption in the Distribution of Examination Papers 8

+Criteria for Implementation of the Plan 8

+Centre Actions 8

+12. Disruption to the Transportation of Completed Examination Papers 8

+Criteria for Implementation of the Plan 8

+Centre Actions 8

+13. Assessment Evidence is not Available to be Marked 9

+Criteria for Implementation of the Plan 9

+Centre Actions 9

+14. Centre Unable to Distribute Results as Normal 9

+Criteria for Implementation of the Plan 9

+Centre Actions 9

+Causes 8-14 9

+Appendix 1: Further Guidance to Inform and Implement Contingency Planning 10

+DFE 10

+Ofqual 10

+1. Contingency planning 10

+General contingency guidance 10

+2. Disruption to assessments or exams 10

+3. Steps you should take 11

+3.1 Exam planning 11

+3.2 In the event of disruption 11

+3.3 After the exam 11

+4. Steps the awarding organisation should take 11

+4.1 Exam planning 11

+4.2 In the event of disruption 11

+4.3 After the exam 12

+5. If any pupils miss an exam or are disadvantaged by the disruption 12

+6. Wider communications 12

+7. Widespread national disruption to the taking of examinations/assessm nents 12

+JCQ 13

+GOV.UK 14

+National Cyber Security Centre (NCSC) 14